Webhook integration with audit log events

 In Image 2, the toggle switch shows that "Secure" mode is active.

-Step 3: Adding HTTP Headers
+Step 3: Add HTTP headers

-To add headers:
+To add custom HTTP headers:

 - Use the + button to add multiple headers